We all know about crutches, they help us walk even when we are injured in some parts of our lower body.

 Comfortable and soft padded forearms are a gutter crutch’s specialty.

 One adjustable handgrip and strap connected to the highly durable metal tube.
-For the overall comfort of hand, rubber ferrule is used.
+For the overall comfort of the hand, rubber ferrule is used.

 A gutter crutch is usually prescribed to rheumatoid arthritis patients because of their weak grip due to joint pain.